 Presently, I am the executive director of Companion Community Development Alternatives, a small NGO doing collaborative development work in Central America.

-I have six children and eleven grandchildren, of which five are biracial.
+I have six children and nine grandchildren, of which five are biracial.

 If you’d like to read a post that summarizes much of my recent journey with links to pertinent blog posts, I’d recommend starting with my Reflections of a Recovering Racist post.